0xZon/0xZon.github.io/_posts/2022-04-19-Getting-Shells-Past-NAT.md

 ![MobaX](https://raw.githubusercontent.com/0xZon/0xZon.github.io/main/assets/img/MobaXShells/img1.png)

 We can create a new SSHTunnel that will send the reverse shell to my kali machine.
 The "Forwarded port" will be the port that the shell will connect to on Windows, in my case, it will be 9000.
-The SSH Server section is the IP address, username, and port that SSH is running on.
+The SSH Server section is the IP address, username, and port that SSH is running on Kali.
+My Kali's IP was `192.168.1.10` and SSH was on 22.
 The "Remote Server & Port" will be the loopback address and what port kali will be listening on for the shell (9001)

 ![MobaX](https://raw.githubusercontent.com/0xZon/0xZon.github.io/main/assets/img/MobaXShells/img2.png)